I was daunted by the complexities of projects when I started my data science career. We were using Virutalenv in all our Python projects.

 .cache folder in the $HOME directory.
 When I relocate the project, I can tell Poetry to use the same env in a single command.

 I find it incredibly useful for testing purposes.
-If my code needs to be compatible with different Python versions, I can change the interpreter anytime.
+I can change the interpreter anytime if my code needs to be compatible with different Python versions.

 In Poetry, I can manage development dependencies separately.